-Method 1: WELFARE FACILITY (Aim of method: to facilitate compliance with HSE regulations whilst providing protection for trees during demolition operations and construction)
+Method 2: WELFARE FACILITY (Aim of method: to facilitate compliance with HSE regulations whilst providing protection for trees during demolition operations and construction)

-The placement in terms of whereabouts on site of the structure is flexible: no pruning of tree branches shall accommodate the superstructure shall take place.
-No reduction whatever in existing ground levels shall take place in RPA (orange shape/circles on plans).
+The placement in terms of whereabouts on site of the structure is flexible: no pruning of tree branches to accommodate the superstructure shall take place.
+No reduction whatever in existing ground levels shall take place in RPAs (orange shape/circles on plans).
 Timber bearers such as modern or re-purposed railway sleepers shall be laid directly on the ground surface.
-Alternatively the floor and superstructure supporting frame shall be supported by micro-piles inserted with hand tools only.
+Alternatively the floor and superstructure supporting frame shall be supported by micro-piles such as StopDigging or Great British Ground Screw Company Ltd. proprietary or similar piles inserted with hand tools only.
 Trial pits to determine micro-pile locations shall be dug with hand tools only.
 N.B.
 The precise location of piles is flexible.
 Probes such as screwdrivers or steel rod <10mm diameter to determine root presence ahead of digging shall be used.
 The work shall proceed cautiously.
 No roots over 20mm diameter shall be cut.
-No connection to services of any kind shall be made below ground level in RPAs (orange shape/circles on plans); all services in and out shall be above ground level.
+No connection to services of any kind shall be made below ground level in RPAs (orange shape/circles on plans): all services in and out shall be above ground level.